xrstf/yubilock/README.md

-Make sure you have `libpam-yubico` (or equivalent on your distro) installed and then use the `ykpamcfg` tool to perform the initial challenge-response and record the response in a state fule in `/home/you/.yubico`:
+Make sure you have `libpam-yubico` (or equivalent on your distro) installed and then use the `ykpamcfg` tool to perform the initial challenge-response and record the response in a state file in `/home/you/.yubico`:

     $ ykpamcfg -2